5l1v3r1/learning_for_oscp/basics/bufferoverflow/bufferoverflow.md

 ## Some common registers
 1. %eip
 	The **Instruction Pointer Register**.
 It stores the address of the next instruction to be executed.
-After every instruction execution
+After every instruction execution it's value is incremented depending upon the size of an instruction.
+2. %esp
+	The **Stack Pointer Register**.
+It stores the address of the top of the stack.
+This is the address of the last element on the stack.
+The stack grows downward in memory.
+So the %esp points to the value in stack at the lowes
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg2OTEyODExOSwtMzUwNDI2OTMwXX0=
+eyJoaXN0b3J5IjpbNzI1MzM1ODU1LC0zNTA0MjY5MzBdfQ==
 -->